calogica/dbt-expectations/README.md

 ### [expect_table_aggregation_to_equal_other_table](macros/schema_tests/table_shape/expect_table_aggregation_to_equal_other_table.sql)

-Except an (optionally grouped) expression to match the same (or optionally other) expression in a different table.
+Expect an (optionally grouped) expression to match the same (or optionally other) expression in a different table.

 *Applies to:* Model, Seed, Source